srishti06m-cmyk/EGT309_PROJ1/README.md

 ## How to run this project

-## Descrip/on of logical steps/flow of the pipeline
+## Description of logical steps/flow of the pipeline

 1. Data loading - This project follows the standard kedro pipeline that processed data from raw ingestion, passes the cleaned database to machine learning models and finally provides a reporting output.
 The pipeline paths are defined in catalog.yml.